serde-rs/json/README.md

 asynchronous, consider the [\[rust\] tag on StackOverflow][stackoverflow], the [/r/rust] subreddit which has a pinned weekly easy questions post, or the Rust [Discourse forum][discourse].
-It's acceptable to file a support issue in this repo but they tend not to get as many eyes as any of the above and may get closed without a response after some time.
+It's acceptable to file a support issue in this repo, but they tend not to get as many eyes as any of the above and may get closed without a response after some time.

 [#rust-questions]: https://discord.com/channels/273534239310479360/274215136414400513